jamesyli/solum-java-lp/README.md

-# solum-java-lp
-A solum Java Language Pack
+# A solum Java Language Pack